Dallas County Court Records

 County Criminal Courts (Misdemeanors)

-County Criminal Courts No. 8 through 11 adjudicate Class A and Class B misdemeanors at the same Crowley building on the 4th floor.
-For misdemeanor record inquiries, contact the Dallas County Clerk’s Criminal Courts Division at (214) 653-5767 or (214) 653-5762, located on the 2nd floor of the Frank Crowley Courts Building.
+County Criminal Courts No. 8 through 11 handle Class A and Class B misdemeanors, also at the Crowley building on the 4th floor.
+For misdemeanor record inquiries, contact the Dallas County Clerk's Criminal Courts Division at (214) 653-5767 or (214) 653-5762, located on the 2nd floor of the Frank Crowley Courts Building.

 Searching Criminal Records Online

 The District Clerk publishes criminal case data going back to 1975 through the online record search portal.
-Case documents (pleadings, orders, judgments) for most felony cases filed after 2009 are viewable at no charge.
-The criminal background search tool allows the public to look up felony and misdemeanor cases by name or case number without registration.
+Case documents — pleadings, orders, and judgments — for most felony cases filed after 2009 are viewable at no charge.
+The criminal background search tool lets you look up felony and misdemeanor cases by name or case number without registering.

 Statewide Criminal History

-For records spanning multiple jurisdictions, the Texas Department of Public Safety maintains a Computerized Criminal History (CCH) system.
-The public conviction database includes records where a reported conviction or deferred adjudication exists.
-Searches require account creation.
+If you need records that span multiple jurisdictions, the Texas Department of Public Safety maintains a Computerized Criminal History (CCH) system.
+The public conviction database includes records where a reported conviction or deferred adjudication exists; you'll need to create an account to search.
 The DPS also hosts the sex offender registry.

 Requesting Certified Copies

-Certified copies of felony records may be requested in person at the Felony Records Desk (2nd floor, Crowley building) or by email to DCRecordsCriminal@dallascounty.org.
-By mail, send check or money order to:
+Certified copies of felony records can be requested in person at the Felony Records Desk (2nd floor, Crowley building) or by emailing DCRecordsCriminal@dallascounty.org.
+To request by mail, send a check or money order to:

 Dallas County District Clerk